Boeuf de Bazas. The Beef from the Bazadais Breed of Cattle. Among the best Beef on French Menus.

 Le Marbré de Bœuf de Bazas au Poivre Verte et Moutarde à l'Ancienne - A well-marbled green pepper steak from the Bazas beef served with a traditional mustard.

-Green pepper is the chef's pepper of choice for most pepper steaks; these are the same peppercorns that produce black and white pepper, but picked before they are fully ripened and then pickled in brine and dried.
-The result is a pepper with a slight herbal flavor, that is much less pungent than black pepper.
+Poivre Verte: Green pepper is the pepper of choice for many French chefs when preparing pepper steaks; these are the same peppercorns that produce black and white pepper, but picked before they are fully ripened and then pickled in brine and dried.
+The result is a pepper with a slight herbal flavor, and less pungent than black peppercorns.
+With green peppercorns the chef can control the heat.

-A chef who makes his own mustard in Dijon told me that good mustard depends on the freshness of the grinding.
-He mixes white and black mustard grains, and to the ground mustard seeds, he adds a fruit vinegar, sugar, and a little salt.
-He lets his creation mix its flavors in the refrigerator for a day or two.
-When ready to use he achieves the final the taste he desires adjusting the ingredients or occasionally adding Worcester sauce.
+A chef who makes his own mustard told me that good mustard depends on the freshness of the grinding and he mixes white and black mustard grains and adding fruit vinegar, sugar, and a little salt.
+After his creation has developed its flavor in the refrigerator for a day or two the final the taste is acquired by adjusting the ingredients and occasionally a small amount of adding Worcestershire sauce.
 The final taste will depend on the dish that the mustard will be served with.
-Since he doesn’t sell his tasty mustard outside his restaurant, its pale brown color is of no commercial importance.
-This chef makes fresh mustard, three times a week and no preservatives are used; anything older than three days will be thrown out.
-When you see Moutarde à l'Ancienne on the menu ask the waiter or Maire D’ for more information.
-The mustard they offer may be something very memorable.
+Since this chef doesn’t sell his tasty mustard outside his restaurant, its pale brown color is of no commercial importance.
+The mustard is made fresh three times a week and no preservatives are used, and anything more than three days old will be thrown out.
+When you see Moutarde à l'Ancienne on the menu ask the waiter or Maire D’ for more information; the mustard may be something very memorable.

-Entrecôte Bazadaise- An entrecote from the Bazadaise beef, Entrecôte is a rib eye steak in North America and the UK the rib-eye, forerib and may also be a UK sirloin.
-The French entrecôtes cover a wider area than the UK or USA rib-eyes..
-The name entrecôte is French and means between the ribs, and that it is.
+The word entrecôte is French and means between the ribs, and that it is.
 A French entrecôte steak is usually prepared without the bone, and is one of the tastiest steaks that any restaurant can offer.

 Photograph courtesy of Malmaison Hotels and Brasseries.